-Preparation for attunement includes fasting for 2 to 3 days, meditation, focusing on nature, and releasing negative emotions.
+Preparation for attunement includes fasting for 1–3 days, meditation, focusing on nature, and releasing negative emotions.

 There are three levels of mastery.
-Those who reach “Master” level can teach others and are reportedly able to heal from a distance, like a form of prayer.
+Those who reach “Master” level can teach others and can reportedly heal from a distance.

-Reiki claims to enable relaxation, reduce pain, speed healing, and improve some symptoms, but few research findings support any specific health benefits.
-It has been criticized for claiming to heal diseases without scientific evidence.
-Some have described its claims as fraudulent.
+Practitioners claim that Reiki can enable relaxation, reduce pain, speed healing, and improve some symptoms.
+However, few research findings support any specific health benefits.

 Critics say that it flies in the face of our current understanding of the laws of nature.
-Advocates respond that the benefits of wellbeing and reduced stress are real but hard to measure with a scientific study.
+However, some

 Regulatory issues: Time for a change?

 Regulatory authorities sometimes ask Reiki websites to change their information to conform with legal standards.
-Sites selling Reiki products may carry a legal disclaimer, stating that the products are not a medical device, and not intended for use in diagnosing, healing, or preventing disease.
+Sites selling Reiki products may carry a legal disclaimer, stating that the products are not medical devices intended to diagnose, heal, or prevent disease.

 Is Reiki harmful?

-As a result, Reiki is now available in some major hospitals.
-Some medical providers, such as hospices, may offer it free of charge, delivered by volunteers, as part of palliative care.
+In the U.K, some medical providers, such as hospices, may have volunteers who provide it free of charge as part of palliative care.

-Anyone who is seeking a qualified, professional Reiki practitioner should seek carefully, since there are few regulations governing this field.
+Anyone seeking a qualified, professional Reiki practitioner should be cautious, as few regulations govern this field.
 It can help to ask a practitioner about their training and experience.

-Reiki is not an alternative treatment for medical issues but an adjunctive therapy that can help support healing and increase a feeling of well being.
+Reiki is not an alternative treatment for medical issues but a complementary therapy that may help support healing and increase a feeling of well-being for some people.

-It is always best to discuss any alternative therapies first with a medical doctor.
+It is always best to discuss any complementary therapies with a doctor before trying them.